robinhuang-ut/SFT211-ZBB-G5/README.md

 ### Robin - MS3: Everyone should try to commit to GitHub.
 Where is the combined project code?
 Did you make 4 function specifications?
 Where is the blackbox test code?
 The Jira Board can be updated with more content.

 ### Robin - MS4: Everyone should implement the hooks.
 Does the project compile?
 I didn't see any .sln or cmake or project file.  @Prabhjot: what does test_command="./test_suite" execute?

+### Robin - MS5: Does the project compile?
+I don't see any solution or project file in the repo (whether it is visual studio, xcode, cmake or make file).
+Is the application running as expected?
+I don't see any user prompt.
+How does the integration test code get triggered?